-Wheaton students may participate in and receive academic credit for individual international opportunities including internships and student teaching.
+Wheaton students may participate in and receive academic credit for individual international opportunities including internships.
 Please contact your academic department for details, as requirements may vary.

 In addition, Wheaton students have the opportunity to participate in a vocational practicum/internship experience not offered through a major or minor department and receive academic credit for the experience.

 International Academic Internships

 Students are encouraged to consider the possibility of completing an internship for academic credit towards their selected major; however, students must have reached junior status and have completed at least 16 hours in their major (or minor or certificate program) before requesting an internship.